German Stunner Lorena Rae Strikes A Sexy Pose In A Bikini At The Beach

-German stunner, Lorena Rae, shared a new Instagram photo earlier today.
-She was spotted rocking a bikini at the beach while striking a sexy pose.
+German stunner Lorena Rae shared a new Instagram photo on Sunday in which she rocked a bikini at the beach while striking a sexy pose.

 The swimsuit she wore was brightly patterned.
 Although the details of the graphics were hard to discern thanks to her pose, it was possible to see that it was a black bikini with multi-colored accents.
-The top was a basic, triangle-cut piece.
-Meanwhile, the bottoms had four side straps that decorated the front of her figure.
+The top was styled as a basic, triangle-cut piece while the bottoms featured four side straps decorating the front of her figure.

 Lorena was seen sitting on her knees with her legs apart in a variation of the Bambi pose.
 Instead of sitting upright, the Victoria’s Secret model raised her body into the air slightly and leaned forward.
 She balanced herself with her hands, which she placed near her left knee.
 She also arched her back a little to emphasize her curves.